JDubbTX/OpenIBMi/src/posts/2023-10-12-Base64-Encoding.md

 Then, to get the translate the decoded value back to ccsid 1208 we simply just assign the value of `DecodedTextVarBinary` to `TranslatedTextVarChar`.
 RPG handles the translation for us.

-Unfortunately I haven't found a way to do this in one step.
+:question: Unfortunately I haven't found a way to do this in one step.
 If you know of a better way, please mention it in the comments below.

 {% endcols %}

 {% cols "bg-gray-100 rounded-lg" %}